guybenyosef/full_interpretation/README.md

-# FullInterpretationDNNs
+# Full Interpretation DNNs

-#### ‘Full interpretation of minimal images’ – human interpretation data
+### Full interpretation of minimal images – Detailed human identification of object parts

+#### Raw matlab data:

 The ‘raw_data.zip’ file contains minimal image examples (as described in Sec.
 5 in the main paper), and their human interpretation data (referred below as annotations).
 The annotations for each category are stored in a